madhav-sharma/aamantran-backend-v0/phase_1_design.md

   - Edge Cases: Ignore empty phones; case-insensitive?
 No, treat as exact string match (E.164 is standardized).

 #### 2. UI-Level Debounced Typing Check for Formatting and Validation
-- **Requirement**: In the add-guest form's phone input, provide real-time feedback as the user types: auto-format to E.164 (e.g., add '+' if missing), validate as valid E.164, and show errors (e.g., red border or message) without spamming checks.
+- **Requirement**: In the add-guest form's phone input, provide real-time feedback as the user types: auto-format to E.164 (e.g., add '+' if missing), validate as valid E.164 restricted to Indian (+91, 10 digits) or UAE (+971, 9 digits) numbers only, show errors (e.g., red border and inline pop-up message like "Not a valid phone number" if invalid, including if it doesn't start with '+'), without spamming checks.
 Use debouncing to delay validation until typing pauses (e.g., 300ms).
+On valid input, apply human-readable formatting in the input field (e.g., +91-XXXXX-XXXXX for India, +971-XX-XXX-XXXX for UAE) while storing as E.164.
 - **Implementation Guidance**:
   - **Client-Side JS**: Include a <script> block in the Jinja template (main page) for minimal inline JS.
 No external libraries needed.
+Assume an inline error span next to the input: <span id="phone-error"></span>.
     - Define a debounce function:
       ```javascript
       function debounce(func, delay) {